Tamr's 2021 DataMasters Summit Elevates Next-Generation Data Mastering To A Critical Businesses Need For Digital Transformations

 CAMBRIDGE, Mass., Oct.
 14, 2021 /PRNewswire/ -- Tamr, the cloud-native data mastering platform used by some of the world's largest enterprises to solve their toughest data challenges, today announced the speaker line-up and event details for the second annual DataMasters Summit taking place on October 19th.
 This year's summit focuses on how businesses can accelerate and realize value from their ongoing digital transformations utilizing next-generation data mastering.
 The half-day event consists of presentations, keynote addresses, and a look at the upcoming product plans for Tamr, followed by an exclusive wine tasting class and networking.

-This year's event takes place in-person in Cambridge, MA, and virtually.
+This year's event is broadcast from Cambridge, MA, to virtual attendees around the world.
 To attend DataMasters 2021, register here.

 Tamr leadership lays out vision for next-generation data management and unveils upcoming product roadmap: